cloudposse-archives/terraform-aws-ecs-atlantis/README.md

 ### GitHub Repo Scopes

-This module accepts two GitHub tokens:
+This module accepts two GitHub OAuth tokens:

 1. `github_oauth_token` with permissions to pull private repos.
 Used by CodePipeline to clone repos before the build, and by the atlantis server to clone repos and comment on Pull Requests.